Mina the Hollower: How to Manage Bones, Respawns, and Weapons

 Best weapon decisions: start with the safest default, then specialize

-Recent public weapon guides identify five main weapon types: the twin daggers Whisper and Vesper, the flail Nightar, the Blast Strike Maul, the Guardian Casket, and the Battery Buster.
-If you only want one recommendation for a clean early start, pick the twin daggers first.
-They are the easiest weapon family to learn rooms with because speed, recovery time, and flexible punish windows matter more than theoretical peak damage when you do not yet know enemy timings.
+You begin with three weapons to choose from: the twin daggers Whisper and Vesper, the flail Nightstar, and the Blaststrike Maul.
+If you only want one recommendation for a clean start, pick the twin daggers first.
+They are the easiest weapon to learn rooms with, because speed, recovery time, and flexible punish windows matter more than peak damage when you do not yet know enemy timings.
+More weapons open up later — do not stretch your upgrades trying to cover everything at once.

 Twin daggers are the best blind-progression weapon

 The daggers are the safest generalist choice for unexplored content.
 Fast attacks let you test openings without overcommitting, which matters in Mina because enemy contact, room geometry, and perspective can all punish greed.
-If you are still learning how burrowing, spacing, and recovery windows fit together, daggers usually convert that knowledge into damage more reliably than heavier weapons do.
+If you are still learning how spacing and recovery windows fit together, daggers convert that knowledge into damage more reliably than the heavier options do.

-The flail is the natural second recommendation for players who want a bit more reach or room control without going full heavy-weapon commitment.
+Nightstar is the natural second pick for players who want more reach or room control without going full heavy-weapon commitment.
 It is a good middle ground once you are comfortable enough to trade a little speed for better coverage.
-If daggers feel safe but too short-ranged in cramped fights, the flail is usually the first branch worth trying.
+If the daggers feel safe but too short-ranged in cramped fights, Nightstar is the first branch worth trying.

-Use the maul for known fights, not for uncertain rooms
+Use the Blaststrike Maul for known fights, not uncertain rooms

-The Blast Strike Maul is the kind of weapon that gets stronger as your encounter knowledge improves.
-Big commitment weapons shine when you already know where the punish windows are.
-They are much less forgiving in messy exploration.
-That makes the maul a strong specialist choice for bosses or repeat runs, but a weaker first investment if you are still mapping the game out.
+The Blaststrike Maul gets stronger as your encounter knowledge improves.
+Big-commitment weapons shine when you already know where the punish windows are, and they are much less forgiving in messy exploration.
+That makes the Maul a strong specialist choice for bosses and repeat runs, but a weaker first investment while you are still mapping the game out.

 Upgrade logic: one main weapon, one coverage answer

 The easiest mistake in Mina’s weapon system is spreading upgrades too widely.
-A stronger practical rule is to maintain one primary weapon and one situational answer.
-Your primary weapon is what you trust in blind exploration.
-Your secondary is what you switch to when a boss, hallway, or enemy type clearly asks for different spacing.
-That keeps your resources focused without locking you into a single tool forever.
+A stronger rule is to maintain one primary weapon and one situational answer.
+Your primary is what you trust in blind exploration; your secondary is what you switch to when a boss, hallway, or enemy type clearly asks for different spacing.
+That keeps your Bones focused without locking you into a single tool forever.

-• Do not carry large Bone totals into unexplored space just because the next level is expensive.
+• Carrying large Bone totals into unexplored space because “the next level is expensive.”
+That is how you lose them on death.

 F